 #3 Get #Sorelegs with Pokemon Go

-While not exactly one of the most traditional walking apps, Pokemon Go players are buzzing about their #sorelegs while chasing cartoons.
-Is it worth it for you to join the craze?
+While not exactly a walking app, Pokemon Go players talk a lot about their #sorelegs while chasing cartoons.

-Here’s what Ray from our creative team has to say about it…
+After trying the app, here’s what Ray from our creative team had to say…

 “The first day I walked about 5 miles in a few hours without even realizing it.
 Most evenings I will have a casual walk for about an hour and that not only helps me hatch eggs super fast, but also get in my exercise by playing most every day.